eloff/riverdb/README.md

 River DB is source-visible, not OSI open-source.
 See our [Modified PolyForm Shield License](LICENSE.md).

+Your freedoms are similar, but you can't use our software to compete with us.

 We welcome contributions, bug reports, and bug fixes!